What Are Migraines?

 Certain medications are used as preventative measures against migraines.
 These include cardiovascular drugs, anti-seizure drugs, and botox.

 Cluster headaches are another primary headache disorder.
 They manifest as recurrent, severe headaches on one side of the head, usually behind the eyes.
-Cluster headaches typically last 15 minutes to 3 hours and can occur several times a day.
+Cluster headaches typically last 15 minutes to 3 hours and can occur several times daily.

 Cluster headaches are often accompanied by watery eyes, nasal congestion, and swelling around the eye that is being affected.
 The onset of pain with cluster headaches can be very rapid.
 Cluster headaches can also affect someone while their sleeping and wake them up.

 As with migraines, there is no known cause for cluster headaches.
-Doctors have instead focused on attempting to isolate relevant risk factors and finding effective, fast-acting treatments.
+Instead, doctors have focused on isolating relevant risk factors and finding effective, fast-acting treatments.

 Cluster headache treatment focuses on three main areas: fast-acting relief treatment, transitional treatment, and preventative treatment.